 Fire warning systems

-The regulations require all signs should use graphic symbols or pictographs to convey its message but it does not prohibit the use of supplementary text.
-It indicates the intrinsic features required and some are indicated below,
+The regulations require that all signs should use graphic symbols or pictographs to convey their message but it does not prohibit the use of supplementary text.
+It indicates the intrinsic features required and some are indicated below:

 It also illustrates a list of single pictograms that should be used for exit signs the five are shown below.

 As the result of this flexibility there are at least two exit signs available in the UK and there could be more throughout the EC.
 Because of this the EC directive 92/58 has failed in its principle aim to have common standard throughout the member states.
 However a new European standard has been proposed and ISO 7010 is very likely to be fast tracked to become Pr EN 7010.
 This means that it will be a “European Normative” and will be best practice guidance.
 As a result EU law will required it to be adopted by all member states without change.
 Consequently the Health and Safety (Safety Signs and Signals) Regulations 1996 will be amended and the above pictograms will be illegal.
 Pr EN 7010 will become the required standard and incidentally the exit sign will be identical to BS 5499: Part 4: Code of Practice for Escape Route Signing.